 November 2022 | by Lili

 The European Council has adopted the Digital Services Act (DSA) in early October, ushering in a new set of tighter rules for digital services.
-Although there’s still some time before the DSA will enter into force, the groundbreaking new rules have already started to make an impact.
+Although the DSA has not been in force for long, the ground-breaking new rules have already had their first effects.

 Together with its “sibling” the Digital Markets Act (DMA), the DSA aims to reform the behaviour of tech giants and thus create fairer and safer conditions online.
 But while the DMA focuses mostly on eliminating unfair competition between market actors, the DSA concentrates on illegal content, the transparent operation of online platforms and ensuring the fundamental rights of web users.

 As Jozef Síkela, Czech Minister for Industry and Trade put it, “By setting new standards for a safer and more accountable online environment, the DSA marks the beginning of a new relationship between online platforms and users and regulators in the European Union and beyond.”

 The European Commission has published the list of 19 very large platforms that will have to adhere to the strictest rules under the DSA.
 These are: Alibaba, Aliexpress, Amazon Marketplace, Apple App-Store, Booking.com, Facebook, Google Play, Google Maps, Google Shopping, Instagram, LinkedIn, Pinterest, Snapchat, Tiktok, X (formerly Twitter), Wikipedia, Youtube, Zalando, Google and Bing.

 The platforms were chosen based on their user data published in February 2023.
 The Commission intends to help the affected platforms to adapt to the new requirements.
 For example, X and Tiktok have already agreed to conduct stress tests to see how their systems can incorporate their new tasks.